mmisw/mmiorr/org.mmisw.watchdog/README.txt

 that are available in non-ontological formats.
 Currently, only the CF Standard Names vocabulary is supported [1].

-The programs are to be run from the command line and it is assumed that your system has Subversion and Maven
+The programs are to be run from the command line.
+For getting the code and building the software you will need Subversion and Maven in your system.

 == Getting the code, building, and running ==